sleepy-project/docs/en_us/v5/https.md

 openssl req -x509 -newkey rsa:4096 -nodes -out cert.pem -keyout key.pem -days 365
 ```

-Note: Self-signed certificates will cause browser security warnings and are not recommended for production use.
+Note: Self-signed certificates will cause browser security warnings and are not recommended for production environments.

 ### 2. Configure Sleepy to Use HTTPS